Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Will there be inflation adjustments for Medicare beneficiaries in high-income brackets in 2025?

 Yes.
-The threshold for high-income surcharges (and each of the income brackets) will increase for 2025,15 and the surcharges at each income level are also projected to increase.14
+The threshold for high-income surcharges (and each of the income brackets) will increase for 2025,15 and the surcharges at each income level will also increase.13

 Medicare beneficiaries with high incomes pay more for Medicare Part B and Medicare Part D prescription drug coverage.
 But what exactly does “high income” mean?
 The high-income brackets were introduced in 2007 for Medicare Part B and in 2011 for Medicare Part D prescription drug plans, and for several years they started at an income of $85,000 ($170,000 for a married couple).